 This is a 4 week itinerary for Vietnam with kids – Ho Chi Minh City, Hanoi, Halong Bay, Hue, Hai Van Pass, Da Nang, Hoi An, Mekong Delta and Phu Quoc.
-How we explored all these places in Vietnam with kids.
+If you are considering going to Vietnam with children we have outlined below the best things to do in Vietnam with kids and how you can plan your family trip to Vietnam.
+We explored all these places in Vietnam with kids!

-This was our first time in Vietnam and our first stop in Southeast Asia so it will always be a special country for us.
+This was our first time in Vietnam and our first stop in Southeast Asia on our 1 year trip around the world, so it will always be a special country for us.
 We wanted to see as much as we could with our 30-day visa; so here is how we filled 4 weeks up in Vietnam.
 A jam-packed month of exploring the gems of Vietnam and eating some of the best food in the world.

 What You'll Find in This Post

 - 1 Month Itinerary – Vietnam with Kids

 - Ho Chi Minh City – 5 nights

 - Da Nang – 1 night

 1 Month Itinerary – Vietnam with Kids